 After several days’ rest, Ann was back at work, and she and Chuck have resumed their daily walk along the river.
 Compared with many other healthcare experiences she has had, Ann ranks the exceptional treatment she received at Good Samaritan at the top.

 “Ann Szabo chose to have a cardiac ablation, rather than take medication for the rest of her life, because this type of ablation is a one-time procedure with an extremely high cure rate,” Dr. Wase explains.
 “Although Ann’s procedure was not a dramatic, lifesaving intervention, it was a life-changing decision for her.
 She doesn’t have to live in fear that an irregular heartbeat might impair her vision or judgment or cause her to suddenly lose consciousness.
 That security is real peace of mind.”

 Making the Case for Cardiac Ablation

 Good Samaritan has always been a leader in cardiovascular care.
 The treatment of heart arrhythmias is no exception.
-Abdul Wase, MD, director of cardiac electrophysiology, Dayton Heart & Vascular Hospital (DHVH) at Good Samaritan, established the EP lab at Good Samaritan in 1994.
-It was not only the hospital’s first EP lab, it was first in the Dayton area.
+Abdul Wase, MD, director of cardiac electrophysiology, Dayton Heart and Vascular Hospital (DHVH) at Good Samaritan, established the EP lab at Good Samaritan in 1994.
+It was not only the hospital’s first EP Lab, it was first in the Dayton area.
 In addition, Dr. Wase was the driving force behind the two advanced EP labs that opened with the new heart hospital in August 2008.
 Including Dr. Wase, cardiac ablation is performed at DHVH by cardiology specialists Sameh Khouzam, MD; Kevin Kravitz, MD; Ashraf Koraym, MD; and K. Shahid Baig, MD.